 Table B1 lists the constituents used in this paper.
-For the 1month model run, related constituents are used, and we fit 34 constituents with only 26 independent terms.
-62 constituents are used for the 1-year run.
-The list of 115 usually applied to 18.6-year data is used only as a check on the stability of the result in Sect.
-3 and is provided in the Supplement.
+For the 1 month model run, related constituents are used, and we fit 34 constituents with only 26 independent terms.
+62 consituents are used for the 1 year run.
+The list of 115 usually applied to 18.6 year data is used only as a check on stability of the result in section 3 and is provided as a supplementary spreadsheet.